keyule/SGAG-meme-webservice/README.md

 # SGAG Meme Webservice

-This is a solution to the hiring assignemnt set out my SGAG media.
+This is a solution to the hiring assignemnt set out by SGAG media.

 ## Table of contents